include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 which generates an ICMP error, and the routing table causes the error

-message to be generated on interface eth1
+message to be generated on interface eth1.
+If the new

-option is enabled, the ICMP error message
+sysctl option is enabled, the ICMP error message

-indicates the source address as interface eth0
+indicates the source address as interface eth0, instead

-.
+of the default eth1.
 This feature may ease network

 debugging in asynchronous routing setups.